JetBrains/compose-multiplatform/tutorials/HTML/Getting_Started/README.md

-# Getting Started With Compose for Web
+# Getting started with the Compose HTML library

-In this tutorial, we will create a simple web UI application using the Compose UI framework.
+In this tutorial, we will create a simple web UI application using the Compose HTML Library.

 ## Prerequisites